TG Therapeutics Announces Presentation of Data for BRIUMVI at the 2023 European Committee for Treatment and Research in Multiple Sclerosis Annual Meeting

 NEW YORK, Oct.
-11, 2023 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX) today announced the presentation of data from both the ULTIMATE I & II Phase 3 trials and the ENHANCE Phase 3b trial evaluating BRIUMVI® (ublituximab-xiiy) in patients with relapsing forms of multiple sclerosis (RMS), at the 2023 European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) annual meeting, being held in Milan, Italy.
-A link to each presentation is included below.
+12, 2023 (GLOBE NEWSWIRE) -- TG Therapeutics, Inc. (NASDAQ: TGTX) today announced the presentation of data from the ULTIMATE I & II Phase 3 trials evaluating BRIUMVI® (ublituximab-xiiy) in patients with relapsing forms of multiple sclerosis (RMS), at the 2023 European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) annual meeting, being held in Milan, Italy.
+A link to the presentation is included below.

-Michael S. Weiss, Chairman and Chief Executive Officer of TG Therapeutics, stated, “The exploratory data from the ULTIMATE I & II trials evaluating BRIUMVI in patients with relapsing forms of MS continues to be exciting and highlights the unique attributes of BRIUMVI.
-Today at the ECTRIMS annual meeting, we were also excited to present the first data from the ENHANCE trial evaluating patients who switch from an IV anti-CD20 antibody to BRIUMVI.”
+Michael S. Weiss, Chairman and Chief Executive Officer of TG Therapeutics stated, “We continue to be impressed by the exploratory analyses of BRIUMVI in multiple sclerosis and look forward to continuing to share additional data from both the ULTIMATE trials as well as ENHANCE.”

+Poster Presentation Title: Disease Activity Score and Disease Pathway Scores Measured Using the MSDA Test are Significantly Reduced Prior to the Week 48 Dose for Patients Treated with Ublituximab in the Phase 3 ULTIMATE I and II Studies

 - Lead Author: John Foley, MD - Rocky Mountain Multiple Sclerosis, Salt Lake City, UT, USA

-The above referenced presentations are also available within the Publications section of the Company’s website at www.tgtherapeutics.com/publications.cfm.
+The above presentation is also available within the Publications section of the Company’s website at www.tgtherapeutics.com/publications.cfm.

 ABOUT THE ULTIMATE I & II PHASE 3 TRIALS